 - Reduced mortality rates

 The first phase of cardiac rehab at St. Tammany Parish Hospital is inpatient, providing education and progressive activity for patients with heart events, procedures or disease.

 The second phase is an outpatient program for those with stable angina or for patients one to three weeks after cardiac events such as heart attack, stents/angioplasty, coronary artery bypass surgery or heart valve surgery.
-Patients wear heart monitors during exercise, and we evaluate their blood pressure.
-This phase typically lasts three sessions per week for 12 weeks and requires a physician’s order and may be covered by insurance.
-You should confirm coverage with your own plan.
+Patients wear heart monitors during exercise, and their blood pressure is evaluated.
+This phase typically lasts three sessions per week for 12 weeks, requires a physician’s order and may be covered by insurance.